Keith Neubert

-Keith Robert Neubert is an American former professional football tight end in the National Football League (NFL).
-He played for the New York Jets from 1988 to 1990 and the Philadelphia Eagles from 1992 to 1993.
+Keith Robert Neubert is an American former professional football player who was a tight end in the National Football League (NFL).
+After playing college basketball and football for the Nebraska Cornhuskers, he played in the NFL for the New York Jets from 1988 to 1990 and the Philadelphia Eagles from 1992 to 1993.
 He is also a television host, producer, writer, director, and actor.

 Early life and career

 Neubert was born in Fort Atkinson, Wisconsin.
-He played college football and basketball for the Nebraska Cornhuskers from 1984 to 1988, earning varsity letters in both and received a communications-journalism degree.
+He played college football and basketball at the University of Nebraska–Lincoln from 1984 to 1988, earning varsity letters in both and received a communications-journalism degree.
 After playing four years of basketball, competing in the NCAA Tournament and NIT Final Four at Madison Square Garden during his hoops career, Neubert joined the Nebraska football team as a TE for his senior season.
-After playing just one year of football, he was drafted by the NFL's New York Jets.
+After playing just one year of football, he was selected by the NFL's New York Jets.

 Football

 Selected by the New York Jets in the eighth round of the 1988 NFL draft, he played in the NFL for five years until he was injured in 1992.
 Standout NFL game performances include NY Jets vs Pittsburgh Steelers with 6 receptions for 40 yards, at LA Rams with 4 receptions for 63 yards and a TD, 4 receptions for 53 yards vs Miami Dolphins, and NY Jets vs New England Patriots with 5 receptions for 66 yards in a dramatic comeback win.